 The four most commonly grown GM crops in the world are maize, corn, soy and canola.
 Go to Nature magazine's website to find out more on where GM crops are being grown around the world.

-In New Zealand, any research carried out using genetic modification of viable organisms in a research institution requires approval from the.
+In New Zealand, any research carried out using genetic modification of viable organisms in a research institution requires approval from the Environmental Protection Authority.
 This depends upon the GMO's being strictly contained in field tests or glasshouses and laboratories.

 In order to investigate whether New Zealand consumers would buy genetically modified foods, 2,000 randomly selected New Zealand households were sent a questionnaire about their willingness to buy GM foods and how much they would pay for them.
 36% of the surveys were returned.
 Economic modelling using mathematical equations then turned these results into some useful predictions about the economic benefits of growing GM crops.